Crown court backlog hits new record high with more than 64,000 cases waiting

 The backlog at crown courts in England and Wales has hit a new record high, with more than 64,000 trials not yet resolved, official figures show.

-Data published on Thursday by HM Courts and Tribunals Service shows 64,015 crown court cases were open in July, up by 402 compared to June – and 4,654 higher than the same time last year.
+Data published on Thursday by HM Courts and Tribunals Service shows 64,015 crown court cases were open in July, up by 402 compared to June – and 4,654 higher than the same time last year, a 7 per cent increase.

 The figures represent the sixth consecutive monthly rise – and will come as another blow to the government’s hopes of achieving its target to cut the backlog to 53,000 by March 2025.